TITLE Associate Director, Planning, Design & Construction

 20. Assists in the establishment of budgets, manages assigned capital budgets for construction projects, and may approve the expenditure of funds as delegated.

-22. Works in conjunction with Human Resources and the University Architect and Director of Planning, Design & Construction to oversee and manage personnel issues within the department, including proper recruitment and screening of applicants for employment, hiring of qualified personnel at appropriate pay rates, in-processing and orientation into Planning, Design & Construction, disciplinary activities, performance evaluation and improvement, separation from employment, and out-processing, etc.
+22. Works in conjunction with Human Resources and the University Architect and Director of Planning, Design and Construction to oversee and manage personnel issues within the department, including proper recruitment and screening of applicants for employment, hiring of qualified personnel at appropriate pay rates, in-processing and orientation into Planning, Design and Construction, disciplinary activities, performance evaluation and improvement, separation from employment, and out-processing, etc.

 23. Remains knowledgeable of and facilitates application of Human Resources and Payroll policies and procedures, including policies and procedures contained in the Employee Handbook.

-24. Promotes the professional and personal development of Planning, Design & Construction staff by working with the University Architect and Director of Planning, Design & Construction to plan, coordinate, and document personnel training and staff development programs, including training with regard to departmental standards, policies, and procedures.
+24. Promotes the professional and personal development of Planning, Design and Construction staff by working with the University Architect and Director of Planning, Design and Construction to plan, coordinate, and document personnel training and staff development programs, including training with regard to departmental standards, policies, and procedures.

 25. Assists in managing the office of Planning, Design, & Construction by advising the University Architect and Director of Planning, Design and Construction on the most effective and efficient structure and staffing for the department, assisting in hiring qualified applicants, supervising staff, training personnel to departmental and University standards and procedures, assigning projects appropriate to the capabilities of the employee, setting goals and objectives, and evaluating performance.

-26. Encourages high morale and the delivery of quality, customer-focused services by the department and employees of Planning, Design & Construction.
+26. Encourages high morale and the delivery of quality, customer-focused services by the department and employees of Planning, Design and Construction.

 28. Maintains an environment of open communication with all customers, colleagues, and affiliates, both on- and off-campus, serves as a liaison with other departments in the resolution of operational issues, and resolves differences constructively.